Melissa Perry (epidemiologist): Honors and awards

-Perry is currently co-chair of the National Academies of Sciences, Engineering, and Medicine Committee on Emerging Science and chair of the review committee of the Health Effects Institute.
+Perry is past co-chair of the National Academies of Sciences, Engineering, and Medicine Committee on Emerging Science and chair of the review committee of the Health Effects Institute.
 She is past president of the American College of Epidemiology (2014–15) and is a fellow of the Collegium Ramazzini,.

 Perry was chosen to participate in the Hedwig van Ameringen Executive Leadership in Academic Medicine (ELAM) Fellowship.
 The ELAM program is dedicated to preparing women for senior leadership roles in schools of medicine, dentistry, public health and pharmacy.
-She is also a 2021 recipient of the Fulbright Scholar Fellowship to Albania to conduct research and lecture in public health capacity building.
+She was also a 2021 recipient of the Fulbright Scholar Fellowship to Albania to conduct research and lecture in public health capacity building.
+While in Albania, she gave multiple lectures to Albanian University students and scientists at the Albanian Institute of Public Health and the Albanian Academy of Sciences.
+She worked with the United States Embassy in Albania to produce COVID19 prevention messages for the Albanian people.